logoorange

 Designing a corporate identity using a beautiful tool like Arabic calligraphy may seem straightforward enough, but wait until you get to the execution process and you'll discover that it is a tricky undertaking.
 Why?
 Because this style inevitably requires heavy doses of gut instincts tempered with beauty.
 The designer has to make his logo echo the beautiful soul of the Middle East.
 The Arabesque is synonymous to majestic strokes that have to be delicately adapted to the desired corporate image.

 This trend goes hand in hand with the revival of the figurative pattern that designers and non-designers have observed in the last few years: complex patterns forming perfect illustrations that express passion both on print and digital format.
 These beautiful creations come straight from the Middle East, but American and European designers are quickly catching up.
-The Arabesque solution is the answer to a designer's desire for uniqueness.
-The harmonious blend of ancient calligraphy and modern sans serif fonts works like a charm.
-What do you get?
-A surprisingly modern object with mass appeal; mass appeal that is far from cheap.

 Logo designers who use the Arabesque style often have to be sensitive to one of the defining characteristics of Arab calligraphy: thick downstrokes and thin upstrokes with in-between gradations.
 There must be a fluid transition that communicates the designer's hand.
 No wonder then that Arabic calligraphy is considered a true art form.
 This means only one thing: there is no place for sloppiness and shoddiness, but there is plenty of room for harmony and connection.